npc203/npc-cogs/customhelp/README.md

 # A Customisable Custom Help Cog For Red
 Couldn't get a shorter title.
 Anyways, the cog introduces categories, meaning you can now bunch up cogs into one blob and give it a name, description and reaction.
-All the commands are under `[p]chelp`
+Use `[p]chelp` to see what can be customised.

 ## Setup:
 1. Start by doing `[p]chelp list` to list all your cogs